 Electronic scoring, as in fencing, or judgement made after watching a video replay, as is now possible in the case of sumo, is not used.

-Hence, the fate of the player lies in the hands of the three judges at hand, and their understanding of the game at play.
-It is not uncommon for players to feel that they lost the match due to nebulous judgement calls, but then the spirit of kendo dictates that one should reflect on how the point you thought you scored just wasn’t good enough.
+Therefore, the fate of the player lies in the hands of the three judges at hand.
+Victory is up to them and their understanding of the game at play.
+It is not uncommon for players to feel that they lost the match due to nebulous judgement calls.
+However, the spirit of kendo dictates that one should reflect on how the point you thought you scored just wasn’t good enough.

 Unlike other martial arts such as judo, one’s grade (or “dan”) is not indicated in any visible way.
 There is no differentiation by colored belts.
 How one carries oneself and the maturity of play is the only indication – short of asking one politely, “Excuse me, but may I ask what dan are you?”.
 (Usually for purposes of standing in line with the more senior person nearer to the higher seat of authority.)

 If kendo were to become an Olympic sport, its popularity would rise and more people may take up the sport.
-But, it could risk declining into just that – a sport, where speed and strength dictate a win, over technique and spirit.
+But, it could risk declining into just that.
+It may fall into another sport, where speed and strength dictate a win, over technique and spirit.
+That idea is at odds with the spirit of kendo at its core.

-So, the irony will remain, for a long time to come, that kendo is its own greatest enemy to becoming an Olympic sport, yet, it is the one sport left in the world that remains true to the original Olympic spirit of cultivating friendship, respect, solidarity and fair play – and not the pursuit of fame, gold medals or sponsorship deals.
+So, the irony will remain that kendo is its own greatest enemy to becoming an Olympic sport.
+Yet, it is the one sport left in the world that remains true to the original Olympic spirit of cultivating friendship, respect, solidarity and fair play – not the pursuit of fame, gold medals or sponsorship deals.